pyinstaller/pyinstaller/doc/bootloader-building.rst

     CC='clang -arch=arm64' python waf --no-universal2 all

-By default, the build script targets Mac OSX 10.13, which can be overridden by exporting the MACOSX_DEPLOYMENT_TARGET environment variable.
+By default, the build script targets macOS 10.13, which can be overridden by exporting the MACOSX_DEPLOYMENT_TARGET environment variable.

-.. _cross-building for mac os x:
+.. _cross-building for macos:

-Cross-Building for Mac OS X
+Cross-Building for macOS
 -----------------------------------

-For cross-compiling for OS X you need the Clang/LLVM compiler, the `cctools` (ld, lipo, …), and the OSX SDK.
-Clang/LLVM is a cross compiler by default and is available on nearly every GNU/Linux distribution, so you just need a proper port of the cctools and the OS X SDK.
+For cross-compiling for macOS you need the Clang/LLVM compiler, the `cctools` (ld, lipo, …), and the OSX SDK.
+Clang/LLVM is a cross compiler by default and is available on nearly every GNU/Linux distribution, so you just need a proper port of the cctools and the macOS SDK.

 This is easy to get and needs to be done only once and the result can be transferred to you build-system.
 The build-system can then be a normal